 As a reminder, when you only say the letter name of a chord, and you don’t specify “major” or “minor”, the chord is assumed to be major.
 So we’re talking here about the A major chord.
 There are a couple of different ways of fingering this chord, and I’m going to show you the three most common ways.

 In all of the fingerings, the same notes are being played; the only thing that changes is which fingers are being used to press down the fretted notes.
 Note also that, in each diagram, the A string and the thin E string are both played open, and the low E string is not played.
 Now technically, since E is one of the notes in an A major chord, you can also play the low E string.
 However, this puts the 5th note of the chord in the bass, which can sound muddy and is usually not what you want, unless you’re going for that particular effect.
-Try it both ways and listen for yourself.
+Try it both ways and decide for yourself.

 A Major – The Classic Way